How-To · Photographer Invoicing

 Choose a photography-first platform

-HoneyBook ($8/mo) is the most popular for photographers — it handles contracts, invoices, questionnaires, and client communication in one place.
+HoneyBook ($8/mo) is the most popular.
+It handles contracts, invoices, questionnaires, and client communication in one place.
 Dubsado ($20/mo) offers more customization.
-QuickBooks ($30/mo) if you need full accounting.
 Wave is free if you're just starting.
-Pick the one that matches where you are right now.

 Automate the retainer at booking

-Set up your booking workflow so that when a client selects a package, they sign the contract and pay the retainer in the same session.
+Set up your workflow so when a client selects a package, they sign the contract and pay the retainer in the same session.
 No "I'll send you an invoice."
-No following up on a signature.
 The booking isn't confirmed until both are done.
-HoneyBook and Dubsado both do this natively.
-This alone eliminates a massive amount of early-stage friction.

 Trigger the final invoice on delivery

-The magic step: set a rule in your CRM so that when you send the gallery link — or mark the job delivered — the final invoice fires automatically.
-The client gets it in the same email as their gorgeous photos.
+Set a rule so when you send the gallery link or mark the job delivered, the final invoice fires automatically.
+The client gets it with their gorgeous photos.
 They're emotional, they're happy, and the invoice is right there.
-That's the optimal moment.
-Don't wait.

 Enable online payment everywhere

 Every invoice should have a one-click pay button.
 Stripe, Square, or the payment processing built into HoneyBook/Dubsado.
-Credit card, ACH, Apple Pay — whatever they want to use.
-The easier you make it to pay, the faster they do.
-Photographers who accept online payment get paid an average of 10+ days faster than those who only take Venmo or checks.
+Credit card, ACH, Apple Pay. whatever they want.
+The easier you make it, the faster they pay.

 Set automated payment reminders

-Schedule three: Day 3 — friendly reminder.
-Day 7 — follow-up with the pay link front and center.
-Day 14 — final notice.
-All of these go out automatically in your voice, professionally, without you lifting a finger.
-No awkward texts.
-No "sorry to bug you again."
-The system handles it.
-You stay the artist.
+Schedule three: Day 3 (friendly reminder), Day 7 (follow-up with pay link), Day 14 (final notice).
+All go out automatically in your voice, professionally, without you lifting a finger.

 Want this handled for you?